 Abstract: Malicious social bots generate fake tweets and automate their social relationships either by pretending like a follower or by creating multiple fakeaccounts with malicious activities.
 Moreover, malicious social bots post shortened malicious URLs in the tweet in order to redirect the requests of online social networking participants to some malicious servers.
-Hence, distinguishing malicious social bots from legitimate users is one of the mostimportant tasks in the Twitter network.
-To detect malicious social bots, extracting URL-based features (such as URL redirection, frequency of sharedURLs, and spam content in URL) consumes less amount of time in comparison with social graph-based features (which rely on the social interactions of users).
+Hence, distinguishing malicious social bots, extracting URL-based features (such as URL redirection, frequency of sharedURLs, and spam content in URL) consumes less amount of time in comparison with social graph-based features (which rely on the social interactions of users).
 Furthermore, malicious social bots cannot easily manipulate URL redirection chains.
 In this article, a learning automata-based malicious social bot detection (LA-MSBD) algorithm is proposed by integrating a trust computation model with URL-based features for identifying trustworthy participants (users) in the Twitter network.
 The proposed trust computation model contains two parameters, namely, direct trust and indirect trust.
 Moreover, the direct trust is derived from Bayes' theorem, and the indirect trust is derived from the Dempster- Shafer theory (DST) to determine the trustworthiness of each participant accurately algorithm achieves improvement in precision, recall, F-measure, and accuracy compared with existing approaches for MSBD.